 Key Takeaway: Children don’t need a mass of toys.
 Quality matters much more than quantity. – mariamontessori.com

-As your child transitions from being a baby to a toddler, they also becomes more mobile and interactive.
+As your child transitions from being a baby to a toddler, they also become more mobile and interactive.

-Their curiosity is increasing and can now appreciate how pretend play works.
+Their curiosity is increasing and can now appreciate how to pretend play works.

 Continue nurturing their creativity, promote mindfulness and boost your child’s brain development with the following toys and activities: